top of page

 What is CBT-E?

-CBT-E is a specialised type of CBT tailored for eating disorders.
+CBT-E is a specialised type of CBT tailored for eating disorders including but not limited to anorexia, bulimia and binge eating.
 It is based upon the premise that an individual’s thoughts, behaviours, and feelings are all connected and influence one another.
 Eating disorders are typically characterised by over-valued beliefs about shape and weight and self-critical thoughts.
-This often results in unhealthy behaviours around food (including food restriction, bingeing and/or purging).
+This often results in unhealthy behaviours around food (including food restriction, binge eating and/or purging).
 In turn, this influences an individual’s emotions, and can lead to feelings of anxiety, shame, and/or low mood.
-The aim of CBT-E is to identify and address any unhelpful thought patterns/beliefs and behaviours around food and body image, in order to increase feelings of content, self-worth, and happiness.
+The aim of CBT-E is to identify and address any unhelpful thought patterns/beliefs and behaviours around food and body image, in order to increase feelings of contentment, self-worth, and happiness.
+We offer a private CBT-E service from our London clinic, run by experienced professionals who run video calls with clients located around the country.

 bottom of page